robocoptertron/RobertNeville_T1A2/README.md

 - nodemon
 - sass

-^ For a more detailed list of the versions used, please refer to `package.json`.
+For a more detailed list of the versions of the packages used, please refer to `package.json`.

 The client-side code is primarily HTML and CSS - with some vanilla JavaScript used for the menu on smaller devices and for contact form validation